 Key policy opportunities:

-Policy message 1: South Africa has a tremendous potential for rooftop solar PV.
+Policy opportunity 1: South Africa has a tremendous potential for rooftop solar PV.
 In the metropolitan municipalities alone, rooftop solar PV has an economic potential of 15 GW between now and 2030.

-Policy message 2: South African households and businesses can save money by investing in solar: annual savings for the residential sector alone sum up to around R12.8 billion.
+Policy opportunity 2: South African households and businesses can save money by investing in solar: annual savings for the residential sector alone sum up to around R12.8 billion.

 Year of publication: 2019

 Editors: Ayodeji Okunlola, David Jacobs, Ntombifuthi Ntuli, Ruan Fourie, Laura Nagel and Sebastian Helgenberger – IASS Potsdam, CSIR and IET

 Technical implementation: Mamahloko Senatla, Lehlogonolo Chiloane, Unarine Mudau and Raj Naidoo – Council for Scientific and Industrial Research (CSIR), Energy Research Centre and University of Pretoria, Smart grids research group, South Africa

 Suggested citation: IASS/CSIR.
 Consumer savings through solar PV self-consumption in South Africa.
 Assessing the co-benefits of decarbonising the power sector.
 Potsdam/Pretoria: IASS/CSIR, 2019.